duyisking/rezo-react-boilerplate/README.md

 #### `npm run lint`
 - Run ESLint and display report.
 After running, it created an HTML file inside `dist` named `lint-report.html`.
 You can open it in a browser to view the result.

+#### `npm run test:client`
+- Added in: v1.6.0
+- Run Jest test on client-side.
+Coverage will be reported in HTML format, placed at `coverage/client` inside this repository.

+#### `npm run test:server`
+- Added in: v1.6.0
+- Run Jest test on server-side.
+Coverage will be reported in HTML format, placed at `coverage/server` inside this repository.

 #### `npm test`
-- Run Jest test.
-Coverage will be reported in HTML format.
-It creates `coverage` directory inside this repository.
+- Run Jest test on both client-side and server-side.
+It run 2 command `npm run test:client` and `npm run test:server` sequentially.

+#### `npm run test:open:client`
+- Added in: v1.6.0
+- Open client-side coverage reports in the default browser.

+#### `npm run test:open:server`
+- Added in: v1.6.0
+- Open server-side coverage reports in the default browser.

 #### `npm run test:open`
 - Added in: v1.5.0
-- Open coverage reports in the default browser.
+- Open client-side coverage reports in the default browser.
+A short version of `npm run test:open:client`!

+#### `npm run test:clean:client`
+- Added in: v1.6.0
+- Clean client-side coverage reports.
+It removes `coverage/client` directory from this repository.

+#### `npm run test:clean:server`
+- Added in: v1.6.0
+- Clean server-side coverage reports.
+It removes `coverage/server` directory from this repository.

 #### `npm run test:clean`
 - Added in: v1.5.0